slub/replacemarcchars/README.md

 # replacemarcchars - replace binary MARC characters

-replacemarcchars is a commandline command (Python3 program) that takes binary MARC records (e.g. originally stored in a JSON value) as input and replace some characters in it to be really binary MARC compatible.
+replacemarcchars is a commandline command (Python3 program) that takes binary MARC records/lines (e.g. originally stored in a JSON value) as input and replace some characters in it to be really binary MARC compatible.

 Following replace methods are available:
 * **decimal**: replaces '#29;', '#30;', '#31;' with "\x1D", "\x1E", "\x1F"